Drawing Family

 DRAWING POWER – collective exhibition with the collections of Frac Picardie, curated by Joana P.R.
 Neves – June 26 – September 30, 2021.

 François Réau's exhibition is directly inspired by the sky and space.
 The stars joined together form drawings that are then called constellations.
 Like little astronomers, discover the stars and the multitude of drawings they form at night above our heads.
 But what do the stars do during the day?
-Using fluorescent tubes and paint, create your own daytime sky map when the stars are resting!
+Using fluorescent tubes and paint create your own map of the daytime sky when the stars are at rest!

 Du Temps be the measure – François Réau, curator Léo Marin – October 14, 2022 – January 5, 2023.